 If the web pages provided by individual organizational units of UZH diverge from this data protection statement, a disclaimer will be published with the legal information (Impressum) on the website of the organizational unit in question.

-Delegate for Data Protection of UZH
+Legal Services and Data Protection UZH